isomerpages/mccy-cpro/_resources/2-FAQ.md

 **7. Can I have multiple worship services (e.g. different language services) at the same time?
 How many persons are allowed at each service?**
   * Yes, multiple services are allowed if they can be conducted safely at separate locations within the place of worship, with adequate signs and directions to guide the different congregations such that they do not interact or meet each other while entering, exiting or while in the premises.
   * ROs must work within the total cap of 100 persons (with effect 3 Oct 2020) for these worship services.
-    * For example: if there are two concurrent worship services, each can be allocated a limit of 50 persons.
+    * For example, if there are two concurrent worship services, each can be allocated a limit of 50 persons.

 **8. My premises are very large with multiple prayer halls.
 Can I have multiples of 100 persons for worship services?**
   * No. The limit of 100 persons for worship services (with effect 3 Oct 2020) applies to all places of worship, regardless of the premise size.
 This is to manage the risks of conducting worship services at a larger scale and to allow the places of worship to implement their safe management measures.